xtanaa001/Xiaoqi-Homepage/content/research.md

 There are two layout files under `layouts/partials/` that you may want to override: `head_custom.html` and `foot_custom.html`.
 This is how you inject arbitrary HTML code to the head and foot areas.
 For example, this site has a file `layouts/partials/foot_custom.html` to support LaTeX math via MathJax and center images automatically:

-<span style="color:darkblue">**Posted Price Mechanisms**</span>.
+_**Posted Price Mechanisms**_.
 This is how you inject arbitrary HTML code to the head and foot areas.
 For example, this site has a file `layouts/partials/foot_custom.html` to support LaTeX math via MathJax and center images automatically:

-<span style="color:darkblue">**Online Combinatorial Auctions**</span>.
+_**Online Combinatorial Auctions**_.
 This is how you inject arbitrary HTML code to the head and foot areas.
 For example, this site has a file `layouts/partials/foot_custom.html` to support LaTeX math via MathJax and center images automatically:

-<span style="color:darkblue"> **App 1: Electric Vehicle Charging  in Smart Grid**</span>.
+_**App 1: Electric Vehicle Charging  in Smart Grid**_.
 This is how you inject arbitrary HTML code to the head and foot areas.
 For example, this site has a file `layouts/partials/foot_custom.html` to support LaTeX math via MathJax and center images automatically:

 <img src="/img/three_layer_smart_cities.png" style="max-width:80%; min-width:300px; float: center" alt="Xiaoqi Tan"/>